yehia67/documentation/iota-java/0.1/how-to-guides/create-account.md

     ```

     :::info:
-    You can use the same storage object for multiple accounts at the same time.
     In storage, each account has a unique ID, which is a hash of an address with index 0 and security level 2.

+    As a result, you can use the same storage object for multiple accounts at the same time.
     :::

 4. Create the account using your custom settings